The following are historic summaries of these areas and an evaluation of the significance of the resources in these areas.

 Significance of the Outer Defense Resource Area

 The Seminary Area is a relatively undisturbed tract of land in the center of Alexandria composed of the property of the Virginia Theological Seminary and Episcopal High School.
 Three major roads form the boundaries: Braddock Road, Quaker Land and Seminary Road.
 The remains of American Indian hunting camps may be located in this area, but the first recorded settlement began in the 19th century.
 The Seminary was founded in the early 19th century, stemming from the Educational Society and the School of Prophets.
 In 1827 Jonah Thompson sold his estate, “Oakwood,” to the Seminary.
 The home is still in use today.
 Another large mansion, “Araby,” once stood near the intersection of Stadium Drive and Braddock Road.
-Other significant 19th century structures are still in use, including Melrose Abbey, Aspin Wall Hall and the small frame post-office on Seminary Road.
+Other significant 19th century structures are still in use, including Melrose Abbey and Aspin Wall Hall.
+A small frame building on Seminary Road continued to be used as a post-office until a few years ago.
 During the Civil War these grounds and buildings were used as a Union headquarters and a staging area for troops.

 Significance of the Seminary Resource Area